SandrAdora/Tools-for-Software-Deverloptment/prototype/trainingApp/readme.md

 ```

-# lib for compability with matplotlib
+# Lib for compability with matplotlib

 ```
 from matplotlib.backends.backend_qt5agg import FigureCanvasQTAgg as FigureCanvasQTAgg